Coastal Carolina Regional pursues grant to attract airline for D.C. flight

 American and United both have hubs in Washington D.C.
 Southwest Airlines bases a number of flights out of Baltimore-Washington Airport.

-Delta airlines suspended its services last year.
+Delta Airlines suspended its services last year.
 Airport officials tell 9OYS they are reaching out to Delta to remind executives that New Bern is a prime destination.
-There is no word whether Delta will restart its flights.
+There is no word on whether Delta will restart its flights.